How to Update Manjaro and Other Arch-based Linux Distributions

 How to update Manjaro Linux or Arch Linux?
 This sounds like a simple topic, isn’t it?
 While this is certainly useful for beginners, reading these ‘simple topics’ often lead to some hidden gems that you might not be aware of.

-For example, in this article I’ll discuss both GUI and terminal way of updating your Arch-based distribution.
+For example, in this article, I’ll discuss both GUI and terminal ways of updating your Arch-based distribution.
 The interesting part is the subtle difference between pacman -Syu and pacman -Syyu (with an extra y) commands.

 I am a Manjaro user and I love it.
 I have written this tutorial using Manjaro but the command part is applicable for other Arch-based distributions as well.
 I’ll also show the GUI application for Manjaro.

 - Updating Manjaro and other Arch-based distributions using command line